schuhva/Music-Generation/doc/releases/2.08/Base_01.rst

 2.08 Ending
 ===========

-A spesific chord pattern can be added at the end of the "song"
+A specific chord pattern can be added at the end of the "song"

 .. code:: python3